arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 work hard: Working hard is a way to achieve things, I am enjoying challenging things because they will not be boring.
 After making a great effort to finish things, I will feel the achievement.

-Work smart: I will think diifferent condition before I start to code, if not, it will waste two much time, it's not good fot me and team.
+Work smart: I will think diifferent condition before I start to code, if not, it will waste two much time, it's not good for me and team.

 Energetic: I like running and basketball, I run for 5 kilometres 4 or 5 times a week.